-The goal of the Certified Coach program is to help instructional coaches strengthen their practice and successfully become Google for Education Certified Coaches.
+The goal of the Google Certified Coach Cohort Program is to help instructional coaches strengthen their practice and successfully become Google for Education Certified Coaches.

 You will complete this work alongside other educators in a cohort model with access to all course resources, monthly virtual online meetings, and weekly office hours.